lautiamkok/Full-Stack-Nuxt.js-Web-Development/README.md

 * Installing and securing MySQL, MongoDB, and RethinkDB
 * Installing and configuring Apache, PHP, and WordPress

-If you are also interested in the preceding general knowledge and skills for your Nuxt.js applications, please consider [*Hands-on Nuxt.js Web Development*](https://www.packtpub.com/product/hands-on-nuxtjs-web-development/9781789952698) too in your learning journey. *Advanced Nuxt.js Web Development* assumes you have the preceding basic knowledge and skills already.
+If you are also interested in the preceding general knowledge and skills for your Nuxt applications, please consider [*Hands-on Nuxt Web Development*](https://www.packtpub.com/product/hands-on-nuxtjs-web-development/9781789952698) too in your learning journey. *Advanced Nuxt Web Development* assumes you have the preceding basic knowledge and skills already.
 Composition API and `<script setup>` are used solely throughout the course.
 In other words, [Options API](https://vuejs.org/api/#options-api) and `<script>` are considered basic in this course so they are opted out entirely from the course.

 ## Takeaway Skills

-* Create SSR and SSG Vue.js applications using Nuxt.js and Composition API
+* Create SSR and SSG Vue.js applications using Nuxt and Composition API

 * Create dynamic pages and layouts